ChrisNSki/webshorts/README.md

 ```

 > **Note:** Default styles are included automatically.
 You can override any part of the dialog with your own classes.
+>
+> **Config Loading:** For production builds, it's recommended to import and pass the config as a prop rather than relying on auto-loading.

 ### 3. Add page-specific shortcuts